marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2020/2020-05-04-Camel-Kotlin-Spring-Boot.md

 ## Processor
-Creat a `HeaderProcessor` that implement the interface `Processor`.
+Creat a `HeaderProcessor` that implement the function `process` from the interface `org.apache.camel.Processor`. there we parse the date with `XPath`.
 ```kotlin
 class HeaderProcessor : Processor {